flother/htmltab/README.rst

 .. code-block:: text

-    Usage: htmltab [OPTIONS] EXPRESSION HTML_FILE
+    Usage: htmltab [OPTIONS] [EXPRESSION] [HTML_FILE]

     Select a table within an HTML document and convert it to CSV.
+By default stdin will be used as input, but you can also pass a filename.

+    EXPRESSION can be a number (using the '--index' option) that indexes a table in the HTML document, an XPath expression (using the '--xpath' option), or a CSS selector (using the '--css' option).
+By default '-- index' is assumed, and the first table in the HTML document is used if no EXPRESSION is given.

+    A table is defined as a single 'table' element, or a collection of one or more 'tr' elements.
+If a CSS selector or XPath expression matches anything else an error is returned.

     Options:
+    -i, --index                     Interpret EXPRESSION as an index, starting from 1.
-      -s, --css                       Interpret EXPRESSION as a CSS selector (default).
+    -s, --css                       Interpret EXPRESSION as a CSS selector.
     -x, --xpath                     Interpret EXPRESSION as an XPath expression.
-      -i, --index                     Interpret EXPRESSION as an index, starting from 1.
     -n, --null-value TEXT           Case-insensitive value to convert to an empty cell in the CSV output.
 Use multiple times if you have more than one null value.
                                     [default: 'na', 'n/a', '.', '-']
     -c, --convert-numbers / -k, --keep-numbers
                                     Convert number-like strings into numbers
                                     (e.g. remove group symbols, percent signs)
                                     or leave unchanged.  [default: convert]
     -g, --group-symbol TEXT         Symbol used to group digits in numbers (e.g. the ',' in '1,000.00').  [default: ,]
     -d, --decimal-symbol TEXT       Symbol used to separate integer from fraction in numbers (e.g. the '.' in '1,000.00').  [default: .]
     -u, --currency-symbol TEXT      Currency symbol to remove when converting number-like strings.
 Use multiple times if
                                     you have more than one currency symbol [default: '$', '¥', '£', '€']
     --help                          Show this message and exit.

 .. _Python 3: https://docs.python.org/3/